AntoineAssal/School-Notes/COMP-346-OperatingSystems/Scheduling.md

 ###  Short-Term Scheduling
 >==We're more concerned about this type of scheduling for our course==

-The short-term scheduler (also known as the dispatcher) decides which of the ready, in-memory processes are to be executed (allocated a CPU) next following a clock [[Interrupts]], an IO interrupt, or an operating [[System calls]].
+The short-term scheduler (also known as the dispatcher) decides which of the ready, in-memory processes are to be executed (allocated a CPU) next following a clock [Interrupts](Interrupts.md), an IO interrupt, or an operating [System calls](System_calls.md).
 Thus the short-term scheduler makes scheduling decisions **much more frequently than the long-term schedulers - a scheduling decision will at a minimum have to be made after every time slice, which can be as often as every few milliseconds.**
 This scheduler can be `preemptive`, implying that it is capable of forcibly removing processes from a CPU when it decides to allocate that CPU to another process, or `non-preemptive,` in which case the scheduler is unable to ”force” processes off the CPU.

 #### When does the Short-Term Scheduler run?